 Long-Term Effects of Amphetamine Use

-Unfortunately, amphetamines are so addictive in nature that many individuals begin the cycle of addictive behaviors upon their first interaction with the drug.
-Additionally, the toxicity of the drug poses threats to overdose and death upon first use.
-With time and prolonged use, effects of this toxic and addictive drug grow more damaging.
+Unfortunately, amphetamines are so addictive in nature that many people become addicted to these drugs soon after they begin using them.
+Also, the fact that these drugs can be toxic and addictive could lead to overdose and death as a result of using them.
+With time and excessive use, the effects of this drug grow more damaging.
 With long-term use comes long-term consequences which may include:

 - Respiratory issues